LordSnoosh/SEIR2222/work/w11/d2/01-mern-infrastructure-part-6.md

 <strong>Just kidding - this is great news!

-You've had considerable practice working with state, input, props, etc.

-However, you're going to implement the rest of the login functionality as a group practice exercise!</strong>
+You've had considerable practice working with state, input, props, etc., so you're going to implement the rest of the login functionality as a group practice exercise!</strong>

 </p>
 </details>